-Ask Jay about his favorite experience as a lawyer and he’ll tell you about the time his opponent came to him after a week-long arbitration and said: “I wish you were my lawyer!”
+Ask Jay about his favorite experience as a lawyer and he will tell you about the time his opponent came to him after a week-long arbitration and said: “I wish you were my lawyer!”
 Or the times he has participated in free legal clinics helping veterans and underprivileged solving their legal problems.
-He’ll also proudly tell you about traveling the country to promote and educate others on the importance of our jury system.
+He’ll also proudly tell you about traveling the country to promote and educate others on the importance of our civil jury system.
 To Jay, being a lawyer is more than just handling lawsuits for a living.

 - Product Liability